 Beds.
 Staying in a central location is a good idea – this city goes on forever.
 First we stayed at InterHouse which is a bit far away – but not a huge deal thanks to the abundance of share-taxis, and the owner is really great.
 Later, I stayed at Cinema Hostel which is a handy location and a really cute hostel as well.

 Transport.
 This is the main thing with transport in Almaty (and most Kazakh cities): get used to unofficial taxis.
 Stand at the side of the road and flag almost any passing car.
 If he pulls over, he’s a taxi.
 Keep in mind these aren’t official cabs and aren’t marked, so it will probably feel like hitching at first.
 Often you don’t even need to flag them down – they’ll honk at you if you are standing around or walking, and assume you want a ride.
 Tell him your destination (or the closest intersection, or a well-known landmark) and ask how much.
-Pay attention – they seem to charge per person, and a seat is generally around 500T/1.25 USD depending on how far you’re going.
+Pay attention – they charge per person, and a seat is generally around 500T/1.25 USD depending on how far you’re going.
 He might pick up other riders going the same way (hence, ‘share-taxi’).

 Turkistan